 #ASC | 60 | SANKOFA

-2019 marks our 60th year of being one of the leading centers in the world for the study of Africa, African languages, and support for African Art, Area, and Cultural studies.
-We move forward rooted in all that we have learned from our engagement with our Los Angeles community; the world abroad and our partner institutions.
-Through activism, community engagement, and collaboration with top Africanist artists, educators, scientists, researchers, physicians, public health experts, and students we have created a foundation and platform for the continuance of African centered scholarship.
-We want to thank our community, our family, for supporting us throughout these past six decades.
+2019 heralds the 60th year of the UCLA African Studies Center being one of the leading institutions in the world for the study of Africa.
+We move forward rooted in all that we have learned from our engagement with our Los Angeles community and from our partners in Africa and all over the world.
+Together, we have created a foundation and platform for the continuance of Africa-centered scholarship, activism, and art.
+We want to thank our community, our family, for supporting us throughout the past six decades.